WakandaWebWeaver/hivemind/readme.md

 ## Description

-HiveMind is a project that aims to create a platform for students to share their thoughts and ideas with others.
-Students can create posts, comment on posts, view/download and also upload study materials.
+HiveMind is a platform that allows students to share study materials, ask questions, and discuss topics with their peers.
+The platform is designed to be user-friendly and easy to navigate, with features such as a profanity filter.
+Users can create posts, comment on posts, view/download study materials, upload study materials, and search for study materials.

-The project is built using Flask.
+> Originally to be college specific, I will change the scope to be more general.

 ## Table of Contents